top of page

 Then, how could a circle or triangle be mistaken for a square?

-The box in this example could represent a culture, religion, or language—any lens through which we view the world and extract meaning from experience.
-The same experience may vary in meaning depending on the lens through which we view it.
+The box in this example could represent a map, culture, religion, idea, or language—any lens through which we view the world and extract meaning.
+The same experience may vary in meaning depending on the lens through which it is viewed.

 For example, when I slurp my delicious noodles in Japan, it shows appreciation and respect.
 However, slurping in many Western cultures is considered to be rude.
-The same experience has two meanings depending on whether I am inside or outside that box.
-While this can be brushed off as an innocent oversight, other situations are more nuanced, consequential, and complex.
+The same experience has two meanings depending on whether I am inside or outside the "box."
+While this can be brushed off as an innocent misunderstanding, other situations are more nuanced, consequential, and complex.

 Time